nickswetUCSD/power-outages/README.md

 [MEANSCATTER]

-Now there was a *much* more clear positive linear trend instead of a negative one from our previous plot.
-Why was this the case?
+Now there was a *much* more clear positive linear trend.
+Why do these two plots show opposite conclusions?
 We can chalk a lot of it up to **Simpson's Paradox: where data on the individual level tells a different story on a grouped level.**

-On the individual level, outages that affected more and more people take less time to correct; speculating, this may have something to do with more widespread outages getting greater **sense of urgency and attention** in their correction.
+On the individual level, outages that affect more and more people take less time to correct; speculating, this may have something to do with more widespread outages getting greater **sense of urgency and attention** in their correction.

-On the state level, outages that affected more and more people take much longer to correct; this could be due to the fact that on the whole more populous states have more **complex power grids and systems** that take professionals longer to diagnose the problem due to difficulty.
+On the state level, outages that affect more and more people take much longer to correct; this could be due to the fact that on the whole more populous states have more **complex power grids and systems** that take professionals significantly longer to diagnose the problem.

 <br />